 The NEB continues to improve the timeliness, efficiency and accuracy of responses to ATIP requests.
 The ATIP Office uses a database to track the process of completing requests and sends out weekly reports listing those requests outstanding.
-The ATIP Office staff meets weekly with the Secretary of the Board as the ATIP Coordinator, along with legal counsel and other senior management, to monitor and direct the progression of the requests.
-The Chair and CEO, and the Chief Operating Officer are kept apprised of the time to process ATIP requests as appropriate.
-If any requests to correct personal information were received, they would be monitored with the same system.
+The ATIP Office staff meets weekly with the Secretary of the Board as the ATIP Coordinator, along with legal counsel and other management level staff, to monitor and direct the progression of the requests.
+Senior management, including the Chief Operating Officer and the Executive Vice President, Law and General Counsel, are updated on a bi-weekly basis by the Secretary with respect to the status and nature of ATIP files.
+The Chair and CEO is kept apprised of the volume and times required to process ATIP requests.
+Although no requests to correct personal information were received during this reporting period, they would be monitored by this same system.